openvswitch/ovs/INSTALL.md

   - Python 2.x, for x >= 4.

+  - patch (The utility that is used to patch files).

 On Linux, you may choose to compile the kernel module that comes with the Open vSwitch distribution or to use the kernel module built into the Linux kernel (version 3.3 or later).
 See the [FAQ.md] question